 The group has long been recognised as a topical group of the Australian Institute of Physics with representation at its annual council meeting.
 Since 2007 the Materials Division of the Royal Australian Chemical Institute (RACI) has also become formally involved in “Wagga”.
 This is in keeping with the agreement entered into by the AIP and the RACI whereby each institute is officially recognised as a ‘cognate society’ of the other.

 The responsibility for the organisation of the annual CMM meeting is rotated through groups of CMM scientists based at a number of academic and research institutions.

-Since the first meeting in 1977, the Australian organising committees have involved contributions from ANSTO, ANU, CSIRO Clayton, CSIRO Lindfield, Monash, RMIT, Sydney , UNSW, UNSW@ADFA, UTS, & Wollongong .
-On eight occasions, the meeting has moved across the Tasman Sea to New Zealand and on two occasions it has been incorporated into the Australian Institute of Physics Congress.
+Since the first meeting in 1977, the Australian organising committees have involved contributions from ANSTO, ANU, CSIRO Clayton, CSIRO Lindfield, Melbourne, Monash, QUT, RMIT, Sydney, Australia Synchrotron, UNSW, UNSW Canberra, UTS & Wollongong.
+On nine occasions, the meeting has moved across the Tasman Sea to New Zealand and on two occasions it has been incorporated into the Australian Institute of Physics Congress.

 No membership fees or subscriptions are involved!

 You don’t need to become a member of the CMM Group.
+However, it is useful for future “Wagga” organisers if new members of the AIP indicate such affiliation (by ticking an appropriate box).
 There are no membership fees involved.
 Just become a regular participant at the annual CMM Meeting.
-There will be a big smile on your face when you see how little you have to pay for full registration plus all meals and accommodation (typically less than $300 and even better for students).
+There will be a big smile on your face when you see how little you have to pay for full registration plus all meals and accommodation.
 If you are a full time student, don’t forget to check with your local AIP or RACI branch for the possibility of additional financial support.